Menu

 • Grey/black trousers

-• Plain grey or black summer shorts or short trousers, Bermuda shorts (cycle shorts are to be worn under skirts).
+• Plain grey or black summer shorts or short trousers

 • Long hair, including long fringes, should be tied back with a coil or “ouchless” type hair band.